mwiens91/sm64-route-optimizer/README.md

-[^castle-is-a-course]: For simplicity, castle stars—such as "The Princess’s Secret Slide", "MIPS Bunny Chase", "Tower of the Wing Cap"—are gruoped under a "course" titled "Peach’s Castle Secret Stars".
+[^castle-is-a-course]: For simplicity, castle stars—such as "The Princess’s Secret Slide", "MIPS Bunny Chase", "Tower of the Wing Cap"—are grouped under a "course" titled "Peach’s Castle Secret Stars".
 [^star-number-special-cases]: Regular course stars combined with a 100 coin star are given the number 7.
 Castle stars are given numbers as listed